C.W. Henderson: Current activities

 In 1984, Henderson returned to news media and created a series of newsweeklies based on the CDC.
 NewsRx, Henderson's medical newsweekly publishing company, began with the production of AIDS Weekly in 1985.
 In 2008, Henderson added VerticalNews, a division of newsweeklies that covers non-health related fields.
 As of 2011, NewsRx publishes 194 newsweeklies on topics including education, finance, aerospace and science.
-Henderson is executive editor of the 194 newsweeklies.
+Henderson is the executive editor of the aforementioned 194 newsweeklies.
 In 2011, Henderson started book publisher, ScholarlyMedia, and its imprint, ScholarlyEditions, which published 3,500 reference book titles in 2011.

 Controversy

 In 1984, Henderson was co-executive producer of Halloween Thriller, taped in Hollywood and Atlanta.
 The TV special aired in the top 20 TV markets and much of the U.S. in October 1984, including TV stations WNEW (New York), WFLD (Chicago), KTTV (Los Angeles), WPLG (Miami), WQTV (Boston), and WXIA (Atlanta), for a total of 150 TV stations.
-Some disagreed with Henderson’s claim that the TV special contained no violence and no offensive clips although it targeted a mature, 18- to 49-year-old audience.
-Henderson’s promotional literature said, “Elements include video music of the spirit of Halloween – no violence and no Satanic clips.”
+Some disagreed with Henderson’s claim that the TV special contained no violence and no offensive clips, even though it targeted a mature, audience, specifically 18- to 49-year-olds.
+Henderson’s promotional literature claimed, “Elements include video music of the spirit of Halloween – no violence and no Satanic clips.”
 The one-hour television special was the national broadcast TV premiere of Thriller album's first video hosted by Thriller album voice, Vincent Price.
 The showing incorporated the “Billie Jean” cut from Thriller and an appearance by the original cast of the cult-movie classic, The Rocky Horror Picture Show, who performed the song, “Time Warp.”
 Ozzy Osbourne also performed “Bark at the Moon” on the national broadcast.

 Henderson was criticized for starting the AIDS Weekly newsweekly because the non-governmental publication included policy, research, and statistics that some considered exclusive to the government.
 Also, the publishing staff included journalists rather than medical professionals.
 Others praised Henderson for being what the Boston Globe called a necessary “watchdog” publication providing needed information to the public.
 Henderson strongly opposed influence by pharmaceutical companies and stood against premature reporting of experiments.
-Henderson reported that on at least five occasions, research on the causes of AIDS and other viral diseases at the CDC might have been tampered with.

 In 2010, Henderson's NewsRx branch, VerticalNews China was the subject of a denial of service cyber attack as a result of controversial news that had been reported in the publications.
 The cyber attack was halted when the company's IP service identified the source and blocked it.

-Henderson was press spokesman for Kalani Rosell and his family during a Hawaii school admissions policy controversy, in which Hawaii's Kamehameha Schools, founded to provide education with preference to students of native Hawaiian ancestry, admitted a non-Hawaiian student (Kalani Rosell) in 2002 for the first time in 40 years.
+Henderson was press spokesman for Kalani Rosell and his family during a Hawaii school admissions policy controversy, in which Hawaii's Kamehameha Schools, founded to provide education with preference to students of native Hawaiian ancestry, admitted a non-Hawaiian student (that being Kalani Rosell) in 2002 for the first time in 40 years.